Quantized GAN for Complex Music Generation from Dance Videos: Abstract

 \section{Abstract}

 We present Dance2Music-GAN (D2M-GAN), a novel adversarial multi-modal framework that generates complex musical samples conditioned on dance videos.
-Our proposed framework takes dance video frames and human body motion as input, and learns to generate music samples that plausibly accompany the corresponding input.
-Unlike most existing conditional music generation works that generate specific types of mono-instrumental sounds using symbolic audio representations (\textit{e.g.}, MIDI), and that heavily rely on pre-defined musical synthesizers, in this work we generate dance music in complex styles (\textit{e.g.}, pop, breakdancing, \textit{etc}.) by employing a Vector Quantized (VQ) audio representation, and leverage both its generality and the high abstraction capacity of its symbolic and continuous counterparts.
-By performing an extensive set of experiments on multiple datasets, and following a comprehensive evaluation protocol, we assess the generative quality of our approach against several alternatives.
-The quantitative results, which measure the music consistency, beats correspondence, and music diversity, clearly demonstrate the effectiveness of our proposed method.
+Our proposed framework takes dance video frames and human body motions as input, and learns to generate music samples that plausibly accompany the corresponding input.
+Unlike most existing conditional music generation works that generate specific types of mono-instrumental sounds using symbolic audio representations (\textit{e.g.}, MIDI), and that usually rely on pre-defined musical synthesizers, in this work we generate dance music in complex styles (\textit{e.g.}, pop, breaking, etc.) by employing a Vector Quantized (VQ) audio representation, and leverage both its generality and high abstraction capacity of its symbolic and continuous counterparts.
+By performing an extensive set of experiments on multiple datasets, and following a comprehensive evaluation protocol, we assess the generative qualities of our proposal against alternatives.
+The attained quantitative results, which measure the music consistency, beats correspondence, and music diversity, demonstrate the effectiveness of our proposed method.
 Last but not least, we curate a challenging dance-music dataset of in-the-wild TikTok videos, which we use to further demonstrate the efficacy of our approach in \textit{real-world} applications -- and which we hope to serve as a starting point for relevant future research.
-The code is available at \href{https://github.com/L-YeZhu/D2M-GAN}{https://github.com/L-YeZhu/D2M-GAN}.
+Dataset and code at \url{https://github.com/L-YeZhu/D2M-GAN}. \keywords{Multimodal Adversarial Learning, Complex Music Generation, Vector Quantized Representation.}